High School Student

 My plan is to apply to my top choice art school early decision, but I am willing to revise and put more work into my portfolio (or even wait until regular decision, if necessary) if this/other reviews reflect that it is not ready for admission.

 My short term goal is to create a strong portfolio that is worthy of admission to my top choice art school and my long term goal is to become a successful working artist.
-I would love to hear any feedback regarding the strength and competitiveness of my portfolio so that I can better my chances for a successful application.”Purchase a portfolio critique
+I would love to hear any feedback regarding the strength and competitiveness of my portfolio so that I can better my chances for a successful application.”Purchase a critique or Skype consult

 Partial Video Transcript